Meet the Virtus Advisory Board.

 Consultant on human rhinovirus challenge studies in COPD

-Dr Mallia is a Clinical Senior Lecturer in Respiratory Medicine at the National Heart and Lung Institute (NHLI), Imperial College London.
+Dr Mallia is a Consultant Respiratory Physician at the Royal Free London NHS Foundation trust.
+He was a Clinical Senior Lecturer in Respiratory Medicine at the National Heart and Lung Institute (NHLI), Imperial College London.
 He qualified in medicine from the University of Malta and following clinical training in Malta and the UK, he joined Professor’s Johnston’s group as a PhD student in 2001.
 Following completion of his PhD and his clinical training, he returned to Imperial College initially as an NIHR Clinical Lecturer and subsequently as Senior Lecturer.
 With Professor Johnston, he developed a human model of COPD exacerbation using experimental rhinovirus infection in COPD patients, successfully demonstrating that this is a safe and valid model, providing novel insights into the mechanisms of virus-induced exacerbations.

 In addition, he has contributed to clinical and experimental studies in asthma.
 He demonstrated that secondary bacterial infection is common following rhinovirus infection in COPD and is related to rhinovirus-induced degradation of antimicrobial peptides.
-He is currently undertaking further studies into the role of viruses and bacteria in COPD exacerbations and the mechanisms of susceptibility to infection in COPD.
+He undertook seminal studies into the role of viruses and bacteria in COPD exacerbations and the mechanisms of susceptibility to infection in COPD.
 He has to date successfully infected over 50 patients with COPD with rhinovirus.

 Consultant on human RSV & influenza challenge studies & immunology